 "It's for a club," urged Sadie.
 "Can you at least tell me if there was another First Year who checked it out recently?"

-"No one's checked this book out recently," said the boy.
+The boy relented.
+"No one's checked this book out recently," he said.
 "The last one to have it was a First Year, however.
 Calais.
 He had it for a few weeks back in September."
 He handed the book back to Sadie.
 "Do you know who that is?"

 "Yes, I do.
 Thank you."
 She took the book from the boy, then strode out of the library.
 Liam and Philip followed her.